Integrable nonunitary quantum circuits

 A natural extension of the result in Ref.\cite{de2021constructing} to multiple families of jump operators may also lead to extension of the results in this paper to more general integrable open quantum circuits.
 In particular, it would be interesting to know if there is any connection to operator-space fragmentation discussed in Ref. \cite{Essler2020integrability} with two families of jump operators $l_{j, j+1}^{(1)} = \sqrt{J_1} \sigma_j^+\sigma_{j+1}^-$ and $l_{j, j+1}^{(2)} = \sqrt{J_2} \sigma_j^-\sigma_{j+1}^+$.

 We have noticed that both Model B1 and Model B2 have the Kraus representation $\phi[\rho] =\sum_i \alpha_i U_i\rho U_i^{\dagger}$, a convex combination of unitary $U_i$.
-It superficially resembles the action of local gates in a random unitary quantum circuit where $U_i$ may be taken to be Haar-random unitary \cite{nahum2017quantum, nahum2018operator, vonkeyserlingk2018operator} or Clifford-random unitary \cite{li2018quantum, Ippoliti2021post}.
-Even though random systems are generically chaotic, it is tempting to see if techniques invented in the context of random circuits can be adopted to integrable nonunitary circuits.
-On the other hand, the action $\phi[\rho] =\sum_i \alpha_i U_i\rho U_i^{\dagger}$ can be interpreted as an ensemble of quantum trajectories \cite{wiseman1996quantum, jian2020criticality}.
+It can be interpreted as an ensemble of quantum trajectories \cite{wiseman1996quantum, jian2020criticality}.
 If we focus on a single quantum trajectory and interpret nonunitary quantum gates as weak measurements following unitary evolution \cite{li2018quantum, Ippoliti2021post}, then we do not have to use vectorized density matrices.
 In particular, we can construct more integrable non-unitary quantum circuits by applying the spacetime duality to integrable unitary quantum circuits \cite{Ippoliti2021post}.